tinanikky1-dev/aws-cloud-journey/VPC/Subnet.README.md

 - Internet Gateway (IGW)
 - AWS Networking
 - Cloud Infrastructure
+- AWS Management Console# Step 5: Attach the Internet Gateway to the VPC

+## Objective

+The objective of this task was to attach the Internet Gateway (IGW) to my Virtual Private Cloud (VPC).
+Attaching the Internet Gateway allows resources within the VPC to communicate with the internet when combined with the appropriate routing configuration.

+## Steps Performed

+1. Logged in to the AWS Management Console.
+2. Searched for **VPC** and opened the **VPC Dashboard**.
+3. Selected **Internet Gateways** from the left navigation pane.
+4. Chose the Internet Gateway I had previously created.
+5. Clicked **Actions**.
+6. Selected **Attach to VPC**.
+7. Chose my VPC from the list of available VPCs.
+8. Clicked **Attach internet gateway**.

+## Result

+The Internet Gateway was successfully attached to my VPC.
+This completed a key networking configuration, allowing the VPC to communicate with the internet once the Route Table was updated with the appropriate route.

+## What I Learned

+- An Internet Gateway must be attached to a VPC before it can provide internet connectivity.
+- Attaching an Internet Gateway alone does not give resources internet access.
+- A Route Table must also include a default route (`0.0.0.0/0`) that points to the Internet Gateway.
+- Resources in a public subnet can access the internet only after the Internet Gateway is attached and the Route Table is properly configured.

+## Skills Demonstrated

+- Amazon VPC
+- Internet Gateway (IGW)
+- VPC Configuration
+- AWS Networking
+- Cloud Infrastructure
+- AWS Management Console# Step 7: Add a Route to the Internet Gateway

+## Objective

+The objective of this task was to configure the Route Table by adding a default route that directs internet-bound traffic to the Internet Gateway (IGW).
+This allows resources in the public subnet to communicate with the internet.

+## Steps Performed

+1. Logged in to the AWS Management Console.
+2. Searched for **VPC** and opened the **VPC Dashboard**.
+3. Selected **Route Tables** from the left navigation pane.
+4. Chose the Route Table I had previously created.
+5. Opened the **Routes** tab.
+6. Clicked **Edit routes**.
+7. Clicked **Add route**.
+8. Entered the following values:
+   - **Destination:** `0.0.0.0/0`
+   - **Target:** Selected the Internet Gateway (IGW) attached to my VPC.
+9. Clicked **Save changes**.

+## Result

+The Route Table was successfully updated with a default route that directs all internet-bound traffic to the Internet Gateway.
+This configuration enables resources in the associated public subnet to access the internet.

+## What I Learned

+- A route defines where network traffic should be directed.
+- The destination `0.0.0.0/0` represents all IPv4 internet traffic.
+- An Internet Gateway must be attached to the VPC before it can be selected as the target for a route.
+- A public subnet requires a Route Table with a default route pointing to an Internet Gateway to enable internet connectivity.

+## Skills Demonstrated

+- Amazon VPC
+- Route Table Configuration
+- Internet Gateway (IGW)
+- VPC Routing
+- AWS Networking
+- Cloud Infrastructure
+- AWS Management Console

+# Step 5: Attach the Internet Gateway to the VPC

+## Objective

+The objective of this task was to attach the Internet Gateway (IGW) to my Virtual Private Cloud (VPC).
+Attaching the Internet Gateway allows resources within the VPC to communicate with the internet when combined with the appropriate routing configuration.

+## Steps Performed

+1. Logged in to the AWS Management Console.
+2. Searched for **VPC** and opened the **VPC Dashboard**.
+3. Selected **Internet Gateways** from the left navigation pane.
+4. Chose the Internet Gateway I had previously created.
+5. Clicked **Actions**.
+6. Selected **Attach to VPC**.
+7. Chose my VPC from the list of available VPCs.
+8. Clicked **Attach internet gateway**.

+## Result

+The Internet Gateway was successfully attached to my VPC.
+This completed a key networking configuration, allowing the VPC to communicate with the internet once the Route Table was updated with the appropriate route.

+## What I Learned

+- An Internet Gateway must be attached to a VPC before it can provide internet connectivity.
+- Attaching an Internet Gateway alone does not give resources internet access.
+- A Route Table must also include a default route (`0.0.0.0/0`) that points to the Internet Gateway.
+- Resources in a public subnet can access the internet only after the Internet Gateway is attached and the Route Table is properly configured.

+## Skills Demonstrated

+- Amazon VPC
+- Internet Gateway (IGW)
+- VPC Configuration
+- AWS Networking
+- Cloud Infrastructure
 - AWS Management Console

 # Step 6: Create a Route Table